lake-wg/edhoc/draft-ietf-lake-edhoc.md

   |   2.04   |
   |          |
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-coap1 title="Transferring EDHOC in CoAP when the Initiator is CoAP Client"}
+{: #fig-coap1 title="Transferring EDHOC in CoAP when the Initiator is CoAP client."}
 {: artwork-align="center"}

 The exchange in {{fig-coap1}} protects the client identity against active attackers and the server identity against passive attackers.